open-duelyst/duelyst/docs/ROADMAP.md

 - Our priorities leading up to the launch include any issues which will directly impact the player experience in the web client, such as granting full collections, adding new quests, or adjusting card acquisition rates.
+- Since this project does not store personal user data (such as emails), we also need to implement a password reset token system similar to MFA backup tokens.
+The former system used an email-based flow.

 #### Launch and announcement

-- We plan to launch the reference deployment in Q4 2022, pending the provisioning of a production environment.
-The production environment will be provided by Counterplay Games.
+- We plan to launch the reference deployment as soon as the production AWS account is ready.
+This account will be provided by Counterplay Games.
-- Counterplay Games will announce the project once the production environment is ready.
+- Counterplay Games will announce the project once the reference deployment is available.

 #### After launch